About the LL.M. in American Law for Foreign Lawyers

 FSU College of Law has a limited number of merit-based, partial scholarships available for students in the LL.M. in American Law for Foreign Lawyers program.
-The university maintains a comprehensive Web site of scholarship and fellowship opportunities for international students.
+The university maintains a comprehensive Web site (here, I’d much rather have a link to our own page of scholarships once we make it b/c no one seems to get int’l scholarships from the university) of scholarship and fellowship opportunities for international students.
 Applicants are also encouraged to seek financial assistance through their governments or other outside sources.

 To encourage participation by law graduates from Caribbean and Latin American countries, the State of Florida offers substantial support by providing tuition at the same rate as state residents.